SAP/spartacus-docs/pages/install/Building-the-Spartacus-Storefront-from-Libraries.md

 - `authentication` (`client_id`, `client_secret`): The `client_id` and `client_secret` parameters define the ID and password to use when communicating with SAP Commerce Cloud using OCC REST API calls.
 The values `mobile_android` and `secret` correspond to examples in this [help document](https://help.sap.com/viewer/d0224eca81e249cb821f2cdf45a82ace/1811/en-US/627c92db29ce4fce8b01ffbe478a8b3b.html?q=Configuring%20OAuth%20Clients).
 Change the ID and secret to the settings for your server.

 - `site` (`baseSite`): The value for `baseSite` is the CMS name of the back end storefront, as it appears in **Backoffice > WCMS > Website**.
 This example uses the `electronics` sample storefront included with SAP Commerce Cloud.
 Change this value based on the CMS sites installed on your server.
+For example, if you install the spartacussampledataaddon (described later in this document), you would change this setting to `electronics-spa`.

-- `i18n` (`resources`): This parameter configures Spartacus to use default translation data provided with Spartacus.
+- `i18n` (`resources`, `fallbackLang`): This parameter configures Spartacus to use default translation data provided with Spartacus and defines the language to use if a translation doesn't exist.

-### ConfigModule Statement
+#### About the ConfigModule Statement

 The `ConfigModule.withConfigFactory(defaultCmsContentConfig)` paramater configures Spartacus to use default CMS (content) data provided with Spartacus.